An example driven introduction to probabilistic rough paths: Coupled algebraic structures

+For $x \in \scN$, a label $\scL(x)$ should be understood as the dimensional coordinate of a particle attached to the node $x$ but this is in no way a label of the particle itself.
+In our construction, particles have no distinctive labellings.

-\begin{definition} Let $N$ be a non-empty set containing a finite number of elements and let $H \subseteq 2^N\backslash \emptyset$ be a collection of subsets of $N$.
-Then we say that the pair $(N, H)$ is a hypergraph.
+We start with the following notion which will be used intensively for the rest of the paper: \begin{definition} Let $\scN$ be a non-empty set containing a finite number of elements and let $H \subseteq 2^{\scN}\backslash \emptyset$ be a collection of subsets of $\scN$.
+Then we say that the pair $(\scN, H)$ is a hypergraph.
 The elements $h\in H$ are referred to as hyperedges. \end{definition}

-A hypergraph $(N, H)$ is a generalisation of a graph in which "edges" $h\in H$ can contain any positive number of nodes, rather than specifically two.
+A hypergraph $(\scN, H)$ is a generalisation of a graph in which "edges" $h\in H$ can contain any positive number of nodes, rather than specifically two.
 Hypergraphs are sometimes referred to as \emph{range spaces} in computational geometry, \emph{simple games} in cooperative game theory and in some literature hyperedges are referred to as \emph{hyperlinks} or \emph{connectors}.

-A hypergraph is said to be \emph{matching} if any two hyperedges are disjoint.
 A hyperedge is said to be \emph{$d$-regular} if every node is contained in exactly $d$ hyperedges.

 In this work, we make no assumptions about the users background in hypergraph theory.
-However, the curious reader may choose to refer to \cite{Bretto2014Hypergraph} for a more general introduction to the theory of hypergraphs.
+However, the curious reader may choose to refer to \cite{Bretto2014Hypergraph} for a more general introduction to the theory of hypergraphs. \begin{example} The following are all visual representations of 1-regular hypergraphs: